-Making field recordings is an inherently meditative practice inasmuch as it places the operator of the equipment in a condition of concentrated awareness as the events that are being captured unfold.
-Certain parameters are set by the recordist - choosing the desired aspect of an environment or object to reproduce by specifying certain equipment and its configuration, and dictating the period of time in which the recording takes place.
+Field Recording is an inherantly meditative practise in so far as it places the recordist in the a state of concentrated awareness as the events that are being captured unfold.
+Certain parameters are set by the recordist - choosing the desired aspect of an environment or object to reproduce by specifying certain equipment and its configuration, and dictating the period of time within which the recording takes place.
 Outside of these parameters, what occurs is in a sense, random, at least on the precise level of acoustic detail.
-This kind of controlled randomness renders the overall practice a stochastic process.
+This kind of controlled randomness renders the overall practise a stochastic process.

 Some environments yield a larger degree of unanticipated results than others, but all sonic features possess and generate unique qualities as they become apparent and interact with each other.
 These are elements that can be engaged with and appreciated for what they are and the act of creating and indeed listening back to recordings promotes this type of engagement and appreciation.

-Below are a range of recordings I have made in various locations.
+Below is a range of recordings I have made.

 In doing this I realised the interesting nature of the sounds produced by the trains and their environments, which contain a range of sonic features that endow them with a lot of character.
 I find the smooth movement within these trains recordings made at Hove station quite soothing to listen to.
 It’s also a good way to give yourself itchy feet and contemplate a new journey.